aquasecurity/kube-hunter/README.md

 ## Hunting

-By default, without any special flags, Kube Hunter will scan all of your machine's network interfaces for open Kubernetes services.
+By default, without any special flags, Kube Hunter will open an interactive session, in which you will be able to select one of its scan options.
+If you want to specify the scan option manually, form the command line. these are your options:

 To specify a specific cidr to scan, use the `--cidr` option.
 Example:
 `./kube-hunter.py --cidr 192.168.0.0/24`

 To specify remote machines for hunting, you can use the `--remote` option.
 Example:
 `./kube-hunter.py --remote some.node.com`

+To specify internal scanning, you can use the `--internal` option. (this will scan all of the machine's network interfaces) Example:
+`./kube-hunter.py --internal`

 ### Active Hunting